bigyanpoudel/react-global-modal/README.md

 ```
 You can also include the header and footer in the component which will by displayed inside the modal but you have to disable the header present inside the modal by passing the props ``` hideHeader: true ```

-#### 3. Simple example for slidePane
+#### Modal as a SlidePane
-You can open existing modal as the slide pane which is shown below:
+The slide pane are the one that appears on the side that may be left or right of the screen.
+You can open existing modal as the slide pane:

 ```jsx
 import React from 'react'